kudlacjozef/bike-wind/README.md

 2. Select **Now** or a later start time, set your average speed, and compare.
 3. Open a result to inspect wind on the map and interactive elevation profile.

-Routes use their GPX filename.
-Reverse directions are labelled `<name> reverse`.

 ## Access

 BikeWind works in current browsers on iPhone, iPad, Android, Windows, macOS, Linux, and Chromebook.